sbb-design-systems/lyne-components/src/elements/flip-card/flip-card/readme.md

 ## States

 The `sbb-flip-card` will switch to the flipped state after the user clicks on it or after the `toggle` method is called.
-Once the component is flipped, it will have the attribute `data-flipped`, which is for internal use only, so it should not be set by hand.

 <!-- Auto Generated Below -->